Genez-io/genez-io.github.io/content/posts/10-ts-mistakes.md

     this.radius = radius;
   }

-  getArea() {
+  setRadius(newRadius: number) {
-    return Math.PI * this.radius * this.radius;
+    // Error: Cannot assign to 'radius' because it is a read-only property. this.radius = newRadius;
   }
 }

-const circle = new Circle(5);
-console.log(circle.getArea()); // Outputs: 78.53975

-// Attempting to change a readonly property (will result in a TypeScript error)
-// circle.radius = 10; // Error: Cannot assign to 'radius' because it is a read-only property.
 ```

-We use const to declare the constant `pi`, and attempting to reassign it later in the code results in a TypeScript error, as constants cannot be reassigned.

-We define a Circle class with a readonly property `radius`.
-The `readonly` keyword ensures that the `radius` property can only be set within the class constructor and cannot be modified afterward.

-We create an instance of the `Circle` class with a `radius = 5` and calculate its area using the `getArea` method.

-Attempting to change the `radius` property of the circle object after it has been created results in a TypeScript error, demonstrating the enforcement of readonly properties.
+In this example, the `readonly` keyword is used correctly to declare a read-only property radius in the `Circle` class.
+However, the `setRadius` method attempts to reassign the `radius` property, which is not allowed.

 ## 7. Inconsistent Coding Conventions